olefjaerestad/hmr/README.md

 # hmr
 Hot Module Reloading server and client side scripts.
 All you need to get up and running with HMR in your project.

-HMR for:
+Hot module reload (automatically reload code without reloading page) for:
 - CSS
 - Images

-Automatic full refresh for:
+Hot reloading (automatic full page reload) for:
 - HTML
 - JS, with experimental HMR support for JS modules (`script[type="module"]`).